Not many places make getting around as easy as South Korea does.

 Driving will get you to Korea’s hidden corners

 In most places in South Korea, public transportation is a more convenient and comfortable option than driving.
-Renting a car only makes sense if you’re looking to get well off the beaten path, planning a road trip or traveling on Jeju-do Island.
+Renting a car only makes sense if you're looking to get well off the beaten path, plan a road trip, or travel on Jeju-do.

 South Korea has good road infrastructure, and many signs are in Korean and English.
 Google Maps doesn’t work particularly well in Korea, but Kakao Map is a reasonably foreigner-friendly alternative.